michaelmonetized/Sonny-s-Shining/NOVEL.md

 And somewhere, carried on the wind, he thought he heard her sobbing.

 But maybe that was just the waves.

+"I just wanted to be the one she chose," he whispered to no one.

+The lanes stay empty.

 ---